- Overview of the Tywardreath Ansteys

-- Muriel Faith Anstey (b 1889 Tregeagle, died unmarried in 1927, buried at Macquarie Park Cemetery with her parents – see below);
+- Muriel Faith Anstey (b 1889 Tregeagle, living in Australia in c1910.
+She died unmarried in 1927, buried at Macquarie Park Cemetery with her parents – see below);

 - Charles Raby Anstey (b 1891 Tregeagle, an Anstey Hero);

-- Irene Anstey (b 1893 Tregeagle, married Arthur Farouhar Gomm in 1936 in Chatswood)
+- Irene Anstey (b 1893 Tregeagle, living in Australia in c1910.
+She married Arthur Farouhar Gomm in 1936 in Chatswood)

 Members of the family lived in Tregeagle near Lismore from at least c1878 until 1920.
 Indeed, in an article in the ‘Northern Star (Lismore)‘ on 28 July 1920, it stated that “Mr Anstey had been the first settler in the district [of Tregeagle]… Mrs Anstey was the first trained nurse in the district” and that “Mr and Mrs C. Anstey, after a residence of 42 years in the district [ie arriving in 1878], have retired from active life to take up their residence in Sydney“.
 It also stated that “Mr Anstey was the cream of the earth…a Cornishman“.